PVC Roofing (Material, Installation, & More)

 • Temperature Sensitivity: PVC can expand and contract with temperature fluctuations, which may require careful installation techniques in regions with extreme temperature variations.

-• Installation Complexity: Proper installation of PVC roofing requires skilled professionals to ensure the seams are properly welded and the membrane is correctly installed.
+• Installation Complexity: Proper installation of PVC roofing requires skilled professional roofers to ensure the seams are properly welded and the membrane is correctly installed.

 • Environmental Concerns: Although PVC is recyclable, its production and some disposal methods can raise environmental concerns due to the use of chemicals in manufacturing.